imayushhh/crypto-data-pipeline/README.md

 # Crypto Data Pipeline

-This repository runs a daily crypto data pipeline from GitHub Actions.
+This repository runs a daily crypto data pipeline from GitHub Actions that feeds a Power BI report.

 ## What it does